ahmed605/WinGo-Maps/readme.md

 1. Clone the repository.
 2. Open the solution in Visual Studio.
-3. Right click on the solution file in Visual Studio solution explorer and add a new Class called `AppCore.cs` Then write this code in this class based on your *Google API information*:
+3. Right click on the `WinGoMapsX`project in Visual Studio solution explorer and add a new Class called `AppCore.cs` Then write this code in this class and then replace `YouGMapsAPIKey` in line `31` with your *Google Maps API key*:

 ```csharp
 using WinGoMapsX.ViewModel.SettingsView;